Longtime Wells College athletic director Lindberg retires

-Lindberg has been Wells’ AD for nine years, and has 40 years of experience working in education and 25 years in athletics.
+Lindberg had been Wells’ AD for nine years, and has 40 years of experience working in education and 25 years in athletics, the school announced last month ahead of his final day at the end of June.

 During his tenure, Lindberg added full-time coaching and administrative positions to the athletic department, and oversaw the addition of baseball, softball and golf to the school’s offerings.